-The enclosed proxy is solicited by the Board of Directors ("Board") of UNITED-GUARDIAN, INC. ("Company") for use at the 2022 Annual Meeting of Stockholders ("Annual Meeting") to be held be held on Friday, August 26, 2022 at 1:00 P.M.
+The enclosed proxy is solicited by the Board of Directors ("Board") of UNITED-GUARDIAN, INC. ("Company") for use at the 2023 Annual Meeting of Stockholders ("Annual Meeting") to be held on Wednesday, May 17th at 10:00 A.M.
 Eastern time and at any adjournments thereof.
-Due to the ongoing coronavirus pandemic, the Annual Meeting will be a virtual meeting only, and will be held via a Zoom videoconference.
-The virtual meeting can be accessed by using either of the following two links:
+The Annual Meeting will be a virtual meeting only and will be held via a Zoom videoconference.
+The virtual meeting can be accessed by using one of the following links:

-- (1) https://us06web.zoom.us/j/88427136045?pwd=NXRRZDY0ZDBBai9aRUVKN3JqTjA1Zz09; or - (2) bit.ly/3yywucl.
+https://us06web.zoom.us/j/83359762567?pwd=ejJOODM0V0xvYkpjQ1phU0tXQUZmUT09 or bit.ly/311ibc7

-Any stockholder who is unable to join the online meeting can participate by telephone by dialing (929) 205-6099, and using the Zoom Meeting ID 884 2713 6045 and the Passcode 230MARCUS.
+Any stockholder who is unable to join the online meeting can participate by telephone by dialing (929) 205-6099 and using the Zoom Meeting ID 833 5976 2567 and the Passcode 230MARCUS.
 Stockholders will not be able to physically attend the meeting.